webBogdan11/x_bot/README.md

 # Twitter Bot Automation

+Readme is split into three parts:

+1. Introduction
+2. How to run
+3. Results

 ## Introduction

 This project provides an automated Twitter interaction system powered by configurable “bots.”
 It uses a PostgreSQL database to manage bot credentials and store tweets.
 Passwords are securely hashed before storage.
 Once a bot is registered via the provided creation script, you can run the bot by its predefined name.
 The bot will: